Early Life and Education of Daniel Day-Lewis: A Complete Timeline

 How education and upbringing influenced the life of Daniel Day-Lewis.
 A timeline of key moments.

-Sir Daniel Michael Blake Day-Lewis, a highly acclaimed English actor, is widely considered one of the greatest in cinematic history.
-He boasts an impressive collection of awards, including three Academy Awards, four BAFTA Awards, three Screen Actors Guild Awards, and two Golden Globe Awards.
-His contributions to drama were officially recognized in 2014 when he was knighted.
+Sir Daniel Michael Blake Day-Lewis is a highly acclaimed English actor, often regarded as one of the greatest in cinematic history.
+He has received numerous prestigious awards, including three Academy Awards, four BAFTA Awards, three Screen Actors Guild Awards, and two Golden Globe Awards.
+His significant contributions to drama were recognized in 2014 when he was knighted.

 In April 1957, Daniel Michael Blake Day-Lewis was born in Kensington, London, to Cecil Day-Lewis and Jill Balcon.

-In 1968, Daniel Day-Lewis was sent to Sevenoaks School in Kent as a boarder due to his wild behavior.
+In 1968, Daniel Day-Lewis was sent to Sevenoaks School in Kent as a boarder due to his "wild" behaviour.

 1968: Father Appointed Poet Laureate

-In 1968, Daniel Day-Lewis's father was appointed Poet Laureate.
+In 1968, Daniel Day-Lewis's father, Cecil Day-Lewis, was appointed Poet Laureate.

 1972: Family Stay at Lemmons and Father's Death

-In 1972, the Day-Lewis family stayed at Lemmons due to his father's pancreatic cancer, and his father died there in May of that year.
+In 1972, the Day-Lewis family stayed at Lemmons, and his father died there in May of that year.

 1993: Dual Citizenship